jonrau1/ElectricEye/README.md

 As of 12 MAR 2020, most of these items will be tracked on the [roadmap project board](https://github.com/jonrau1/ElectricEye/projects/1)

-- [] Create an ElectricEye Logo
+- [X] Create an ElectricEye Logo
 - [X] Add in Shodan.io checks for internet-facing resources (RDS, Redshift, DocDB, Elasticsearch, EC2, ELBv2, etc)
-  - Need to test out DocDB, Redshift and MSK
 - [X] Upload response and remediation playbooks and IAC for them - Custom Action Version (Semi Auto)
 - [X] Upload response and remediation playbooks and IAC for them - Imported Findings (Full Auto)
 - [X] Create an Alerting framework with ~~ChatBot~~ Slack for Critical findings
 - [X] Create a Reporting module for use with QuickSight
-- [] Localization of ReadMe in: Spanish, Arabic, German, Italian, French, Japenese, etc.

 ## License

-This library is licensed under the GNU General Public License v3.0 (GPL-3.0) License.
+This library is licensed under the Apache-2.0 License.
 See the LICENSE file.